Dizziness and Vertigo

 - Abnormal eye movements

 - Arm or leg weakness

 There are tons of things that can lead to a person feeling dizzy.
 A few are lack of sleep, poor nutrition, overexertion, or a physical ailment, such as a head cold or the flu.

 Dizziness can also occur from something as simple as standing up too quickly after an extended period of rest, or not being hydrated enough.
 Some accompanying symptoms to dizziness may include:

 - Lightheadedness or heavy-headedness

 In Redondo Beach, CA, recovery from vertigo is only offered in select practices, Exhale Physical Therapy & Pilates being one of them.
 At Exhale Physical Therapy & Pilates, our advanced methods and diagnostic tools have earned us a reputation as being one of the most successful physical therapy practices in the area for treating dizziness and vertigo.

-If you are experiencing either of these conditions, contact our clinic in Redondo Beach, CA to schedule an appointment today.
+If you are experiencing either of these conditions, Contact Us Today at Redondo Beach, CA Center to schedule an appointment today.
 We will help you get back on your feet as quickly as possible!